Pahlad Ramsurrun: Education

 To finance his studies, Ramsurrun worked part-time.
 Each morning he delivered bread from a local bakery in Sainte-Croix to households at Vallée des Prêtres and surrounding areas such as Roche Bois, Terre Rouge, and Baie du Tombeau.
 He also cultivated vegetables, particularly lettuce and spring onions, which he sold locally, including to a tea shop in Port Louis.
 With the income from these activities, he supported himself through school.
-Ramsurrun's studies at Port Louis High School paid off when he passed the General Certificate of Education Ordinary Level (GCE O-Level) examination in Hindi and History.